 Commercial Building, Klagenfurt

-Set back from the main shopping highway, on a triangluar site, this retail building complex is noticably constrained in comparison to the typical loudness of its commercial neighbors.
+Set back from the main shopping highway, on a triangular site, this retail building complex is noticeably constrained in comparison to the typical loudness of its commercial neighbors.
 The strategy was to resolve several traffic flow issues at once: that of incoming trucks to deliver goods into the warehouse without having to turn around, the flow of clients and parking, pedestrian walkways and a bicycle route.
-It was important to treat all of the ground of the triangluar site as potentially usable to the limit of the zoning.
+It was important to treat all of the ground of the triangular site as potentially usable to the limit of the zoning.
 The appearance of the building on the exterior is a series of stacked blocky volumes, the largest one, clad in glass mosaic tile like a skin, bridges the site liberating the ground.
 The interior opens up into one surprising volume giving the customers full orientation of the showroom.
-The roughness of the interior materials helps to display the tiles, and sets the architetcure into the background, leaving room for a calm environment to make important decisions.
+The roughness of the interior materials helps to display the tiles, and sets the architecture into the background, leaving room for a calm environment to make important decisions.

 photos: Peter Eder